keelfw/axi4lite_reg_generator/README.md

 # axi4lite_reg_generator
-Python tool to generate a VHDL and Verilog register file with an AXI4-Lite interface from JSON.
+Python tool to generate VHDL, Verilog, and System Verilog register file with an AXI4-Lite interface from JSON.

 The tool also creates detailed register documentation that can be used in a hardware / software ICD.